 Ref.
+Question Policy Principles

+Q4 Is compartmentation maintained in the roof space?

+Answei Finding/Observation

-Question Policy Principles Q4 Is compartmentation maintained in the roof space?
-Answer Finding/Observation No Roof voids are checked annually by Berneslai Homes, and records are maintained centrally.
-The roof void access hatch in the common areas has been sealed up, and there were no residents present to grant access to any of the top floor flats.
-In other identical blocks within the immediate neighbourhood, the access hatches within the top floor flats were considered to be of low fire resistance.
+No Roof voids are checked annually by Berneslai Homes, and records are maintained centrally.
+The roof void access hatch in the common areas has been sealed up, however the resident in flat 16 kindly allowed the assessor to survey the roof void from an access hatch within their flat.
+A masonry wall was present between the flat and the common areas.
+The access hatch within the flat was considered to be of low fire resistance.

+Imagos

 Ref.
+Question Policy Principles

+Q5 Are electrics, including embedded meters, enclosed in fire rated construction?

+Answe er Finding/Observation

-Question Policy Principles Q5 Are electrics, including embedded meters, enclosed in fire rated construction?
-Answe r Finding/Observation No The electric meters at ground and first floor level are currently within cabinets that will provide some fire protection to the common areas, but are unlikely to provide a full 30-minutes fire resistance.
+No The electric meters at ground and first floor level are currently within cabinets that will provide some fire protection to the common areas, but are unlikely to provide a full 30-minutes fire resistance.

+Images s